Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 There is a troubling methodology trolling the marketing function today, threatening the core relationship between business and customer: Weaponized Trust.

-In an effort to capture value from an ever increasingly real-time, short-form, social media driven marketplace, we’ve begun to bastardize the squishy¹, (as Ann Handley puts them), but essential characteristics of marketing:
+To capture value from an ever increasingly real-time, short-form, social media-driven marketplace, we’ve begun to bastardize the squishy¹, (as Ann Handley puts them), but essential characteristics of marketing:

-…and born are Relationship Marketing, Conversation Marketing, and Trust Marketing (ugh), just to name a few <insert soft skill> marketing disciplines targeting customers most valuable asset, trust.
+…and born are Relationship Marketing, Conversation Marketing, and Trust Marketing (ugh), to name a few <insert soft skill> marketing disciplines targeting customers’ most valuable asset, trust.

-All of this in the name scalability and rapid user growth.
+All of this is in the name of scalability and rapid user growth.

 Double ugh.